Celestial Atlas

 Robert Ball

-NGC 2392 = the Eskimo Nebula
+NGC 2392, the Eskimo Nebula, the Clown Face Nebula

-Discovered (Jan 17, 1787) by
+Discovered (Jan 17, 1787) by William Herschel

-A 9th-magnitude planetary nebula in Gemini (RA 07 29 11, Dec +20 54 45)
+A 9th-magnitude planetary nebula in Gemini (RA 07 29 10.8, Dec +20 54 45)

-(Historical: the second IC says "About its spectrum see Pickering, A.N.
-4089, p.141".
-Not relevant to a determination of its identification, but perhaps of interest to some readers.)
-NGC 2392 is a double shell planetary nebula, consisting of a white dwarf (a formerly Sun-like star) surrounded by two regions ejected by the star.
+Physical Information: NGC 2392 is a double shell planetary nebula, consisting of a white dwarf (a formerly Sun-like star) surrounded by two regions ejected by the star.
 The outer "shell" is believed to be a dense, slow-moving (approximately 20 miles per second) structure ejected from the equatorial region of the star when it was a red giant, ten thousand years ago.
 The gas in the outer region is moving outward at about 20 miles per second.
 The inner region consists of two elliptical lobes emitted by the polar regions of the star, approximately directly toward and away from us (so that the front lobe mostly obscures the back one).
 The gas in this lobe is moving much faster (from 60 to 120 miles per second), and is much hotter (3 to 4 million Fahrenheit degrees) than the gas in the outer shell.
 NGC 2392 is about 3000 light years away.
-Given that and its apparent size of 0.8 by 0.7 arcmin, it is about 2/3 light year in diameter.
-This contradicts frequently-quoted estimates of the linear structures in the outer shell being a light year in length, as they can't be larger than the entire nebula.
-Note: Searching for NGC 2392 in Wikisky brings up the wrong object, galaxy PGC 21128.
+Given that and its apparent size of 0.8 by 0.7 arcmin, it is about 0.7 light years across.
+(This contradicts frequently-quoted estimates of the linear structures in the outer shell being a light year in length, as they can't be larger than the entire nebula.)
+Note: Searching for NGC 2392 in Wikisky brings up the wrong object, spiral galaxy PGC 21128.

-Above, an approximately (1 arcmin?) wide closeup of NGC 2392
+Above, a (1 arcmin?) wide closeup of NGC 2392 (Credit: Peter and Suzie Erickson/Adam Block/AURA/NSF/NOAO)

 Below, a 12 arcmin wide region centered on the (overexposed) nebula

-Wikisky image of region near NGC 2392
+DSS image of region near planetary nebula NGC 2392, the Eskimo Nebula

 PGC 21128

-Listed here because of misidentification as
+Not an NGC object; listed here because of misidentification as

 NGC 2392, noted above

-A 14th-magnitude barred spiral galaxy (type SBa?) in Gemini (RA 07 29 28, Dec +20 03 18)
+A 14th-magnitude spiral galaxy (type SBa?) in Gemini (RA 07 29 28, Dec +20 03 18)

-Wikisky image of PGC 21128
+DSS image of spiral galaxy PGC 21128

 Above, a 2.4 arcmin wide closeup of PGC 21128